Sandy Powell (costume designer): 1980–1997: Early work

+1998–2017: Breakthrough

 Powell received dual nominations at the 71st Academy Awards for her two 1998 films, Velvet Goldmine and Shakespeare in Love.
 Echoing the contemporary tone of Shakespeare in Love, Powell opted to sacrifice historical accuracy in her costume designs but still managed to achieve "emotional accuracy", according to Salon critic Stephanie Zacharek.
 The detail on the costumes of Gwyneth Paltrow's Viola and the thematic significance of her costume changes were also noted as highlights of the film.
 For her work in the film, Powell won her first Academy Award for Best Costume Design.

 Following her win at the 71st Academy Awards, Powell began her collaboration with director Martin Scorsese, starting with his 2002 epic period drama film Gangs of New York, for which she earned her 5th Oscar nomination.
 The two reunited for the 2004 biographical drama film The Aviator, for which Powell won her second Academy Award.

-In 2010, Powell won her third costume design Oscar for her work in the film The Young Victoria.

-Powell was appointed Officer of the Order of the British Empire (OBE) in the 2011 New Year Honours for her services to the film industry.

-In 2016, Powell received her second dual nominations at the 88th Academy Awards, having been recognized for her works in Kenneth Branagh's Disney live-action adaptation of Cinderella and Todd Haynes' Carol.
+Powell accepted her Oscar while wearing a dress made by her frequent collaborator, the costume cutter Annie Hadley, which was a version of a dress worn by Cate Blanchett in the film.

+In 2005 she worked on Stephen Frears' Mrs Henderson Presents earning another Academy Award nomination.
+She worked on Scorsese gain this time for a film set in modern-day creating current day clothing for the Boston crime drama The Departed (2006) starring Leonardo DiCaprio, Matt Damon, and Jack Nicholson.
+She then worked on the historical romantic drama The Other Boleyn Girl which was based on 2001 novel of the same name by Philippa Gregory.
+The film was directed by Justin Chadwick and starred Scarlett Johansson, Natalie Portman, and Eric Bana.

+In 2009, She worked on the romantic period drama The Young Victoria directed by Jean-Marc Vallée.
+The film starred Emily Blunt as Queen Victoria, and the film revolves around her upbringing and romance with Prince Albert of Saxe-Coburg and Gotha portrayed by Rupert Friend.
+She won her third Academy Award for Best Costume Design, and a BAFTA Award for Best Costume Design for her work on the film.
+The following year she worked on Scorsese's psychological thriller Shutter Island starring Leonardo DiCaprio and Julie Taymor's The Tempest with Helen Mirren.
+In 2011 she was nominated for the Academy Award for Best Costume Design her work on Scorsese's children's action adventure film Hugo losing to Mark Bridges for The Artist (2011).